 Georgia Tech's dining experience reflects the Institute's commitment to environmental sustainability.
-Through efforts led by students and Georgia Tech Dining Services, the Tech community can advocate sustainability efforts simply by eating on campus, no matter what its members may want to incorporate into their diets.
+Through efforts led by students and Georgia Tech Dining Services, the Tech community can advocate sustainability efforts simply by eating on campus.

 Other facets of campus dining facilities include intentional water conservation through the use of low-flow faucets and sprayers.
-The recent replacement of two dishwashing machines creates a savings of more than 840,000 gallons of water per year.
-The Student Center Commons features natural light, low-flow kitchen hoods and countertops made of 100 percent recycled glass.
+The Student Center Commons features natural light, low-flow kitchen hoods, and countertops made of 100 percent recycled glass.
 A weekly farmers market in the fall and spring brings local vendors to the center of campus with organic food and other products.

-In the area of research, the Sustainable Design and Manufacturing Center within Georgia Tech's Manufacturing Research Center examines supply chains and manufacturing within the food industry to reduce the use of resources.
-Researchers in the Food Processing Technology Division of the Georgia Tech Research Institute focus on automation, information technology, food safety, worker safety and environmental technology.
+In the area of research, the Sustainable Design and Manufacturing Center examines supply chains and manufacturing within the food industry to reduce the use of resources.
+Researchers in the Intelligent Sustainable Technologies Division of the Georgia Tech Research Institute focus on automation, information technology, food safety, worker safety, and environmental technology.